 We feel that the best care is received when you have your choice of Doctors, and you and your Doctor make your medical decisions.

-Medigap plans in Oregon are available with no medical underwriting during your initial enrollment period.
-This is when you become eligible for Medicare Part B. You may however, apply to a company and fill out the medical underwriting questions at any time.
+Medigap plans in Oregon are available without medical underwriting during your initial enrollment period.
+The initial enrollment period is the time you become eligible for Medicare Part B. Outide of the initial enrollment period you may apply at any time by answering medical underwriting questions.

-In Oregon there are a lot of companies that sell Medigap Plans and we represent many of them.
-It's important to us that we can offer the best value to our clients.
+In Oregon there are multiple companies that sell Medigap Plans and we represent the majority of them.
+It is important to us that we offer the best available products and value to our clients.

-(Medigap or MedSup) is specifically designed to supplement Medicare's benefits and is regulated by federal and state law, It must be clearly identified as Medicare Supplemental Insurance and it must provide specific benefits that help fill the gaps in your Medicare coverage.
-Other kinds of insurance may help you with out-of-pocket health care costs but they do not qualify as Medigap plans.Learn more
+Medicare Supplement Insurance, also referred to as Medigap and Medsupp, is specifically designed to do just that; supplement Medicare's benefits.
+Medicare supplement plans are regulated by both Federal and State law.
+The insurance plans must be clearly identified as Medicare Supplemental insurance and it must provide specific benefits that help fill the gaps in Original Medicare coverage.
+There are other insurance plan types that may help you with out-of-pocket health care costs, but they do not qualify as Medigap plans.Learn more

-Medicare is a national health insurance program for people 65 years of age and older, certain younger disabled people and people with permanent kidney failure.
+Medicare is a national health insurance program for people age 65 or older, people of all ages with disabilities, and people with End-Stage Renal Disease (ESRD) or Lou Gehrig's Disease (ALS).
 Medicare is run by the Centers for Medicare & Medicaid Services.
 The Social Security Administration helps CMS by enrolling people in Medicare and by collecting Medicare premiums.
 Medicare is divided into two parts:

 helps pay for care in a hospital, skilled nursing facility, some home health care, and hospice care.